TobikoData/sqlmesh/docs/integrations/engines/databricks.md

 pip install "sqlmesh[databricks]"
 ```

-### Connection options
+### Connection method details

 Databricks provides multiple computing options and connection methods.
-This section explains how to use them with SQLMesh.
+The [section above](#databricks-connection-methods) explains how to use them with SQLMesh, and this section provides additional configuration details.

 #### Databricks SQL Connector

 SQLMesh uses the [Databricks SQL Connector](https://docs.databricks.com/dev-tools/python-sql-connector.html) to connect to Databricks by default.
+Learn [more above](#databricks-sql-connector).

 #### Databricks Connect

-If your project uses PySpark DataFrames in Python models, then SQLMesh needs to use [Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect.html) to connect to Databricks.
+If you want Databricks to process PySpark DataFrames in SQLMesh Python models, then SQLMesh needs to use the [Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect.html) to connect to Databricks (instead of the Databricks SQL Connector).

+SQLMesh **DOES NOT** include/bundle the Databricks Connect library.
+You must [install the version of Databricks Connect](https://docs.databricks.com/en/dev-tools/databricks-connect/python/install.html) that matches the Databricks Runtime used in your Databricks cluster.

 SQLMesh's Databricks Connect implementation supports Databricks Runtime 13.0 or higher.
 If SQLMesh detects that you have Databricks Connect installed, then it will use it for all Python models (both Pandas and PySpark DataFrames).

-SQLMesh does not include/bundle the Databricks Connect library.
-You must [install the version of Databricks Connect](https://docs.databricks.com/en/dev-tools/databricks-connect/python/install.html) that matches the Databricks Runtime used in your warehouse.

 Databricks Connect can execute SQL and DataFrame operations on different clusters by setting the SQLMesh `databricks_connect_*` connection options.
 For example, these options could configure SQLMesh to run SQL on a [Databricks SQL Warehouse](https://docs.databricks.com/sql/admin/create-sql-warehouse.html) while still routing DataFrame operations to a normal Databricks Cluster.

 !!! note
-    If using Databricks Connect, please note the Databricks [requirements](https://docs.databricks.com/dev-tools/databricks-connect.html#requirements) and [limitations](https://docs.databricks.com/dev-tools/databricks-connect.html#limitations).
+    If using Databricks Connect, make sure to learn about the Databricks [requirements](https://docs.databricks.com/dev-tools/databricks-connect.html#requirements) and [limitations](https://docs.databricks.com/dev-tools/databricks-connect.html#limitations).

 #### Databricks notebook interface

-If you are always running SQLMesh commands directly on a Databricks Cluster (like in a Databricks Notebook using the [notebook magic commands](../../reference/notebook.md)), then the only relevant configuration parameter is the optional `catalog` parameter.

-The SparkSession provided by Databricks will be used to execute all SQLMesh commands.
+If you are always running SQLMesh commands directly on a Databricks Cluster (like in a Databricks Notebook using the [notebook magic commands](../../reference/notebook.md)), the SparkSession provided by Databricks is used to execute all SQLMesh commands.

+The only relevant SQLMesh configuration parameter is the optional `catalog` parameter.

 ### Connection options